psychemedia/storytelling-notes/wife-selling.md

 https://archive.org/details/notesqueries65unse/page/58/mode/2up
 6th S. V. Jan.
 21, 1882, no. 108, p58

 Wife Selling (6th S. iii.
 487, 512; iv.
-133). — The Brighton Herald of May 27, 1826, states that the Brighton Market Book recorded: " May 17, 1826, Mr. Hilton, of Lodsworth, publicly sold his wife for 30s., upon which the toll of one shilling was paid."
+133). — The Brighton Herald of May 27, 1826, states that the Brighton Market Book recorded: "May 17, 1826, Mr. Hilton, of Lodsworth, publicly sold his wife for 30s., upon which the toll of one shilling was paid."
 The matter came to the knowledge of the magistrates, who sent for the toll collector to justify his strange conduct in charging toll; when he at once referred the bench to the market byelaws: "Any article not enumerated in the byelaws pays one shilling" !

 Frederick E. Sawyer.